roadtocode4u/python/lecture-17/lecture-17.md

 **Example:**

->Write a program to reversed the Present Number.
+>1Write a program to reversed the Present Number.

 ```python
 num=int(input("Enter Any number :"))